dgraph-io/dgraph-docs/content/graphql/schema/ids.md

 ```

 This will yield a positive response if both the `name` **and** `isbn` match any data in the database.

-In a single-page app, you could render the page for `http://.../user/Erik` when a user clicks to view the author bio page for that user.
-Your app can then use a `getUser(username: "Erik") { ... }` GraphQL query to fetch the data and generate the page.

 ### Combining `ID` and `@id`